-Covid-19 induced lockdowns and confinements have changed working patterns and conditions.
-Data shows women generally bear the brunt of the burden when children are sent home from school, elderly relatives need care and jobs are lost.
-These impacts are compounded by the growing economic and societal effects of climate change, in particular the fall-out from extreme weather events and its impact on food and farming in developing countries .
+Covid-19 induced lockdowns and confinements have changed working patterns and conditions the world over.
+Data increasingly shows women bear the brunt of the burden when children are sent home from school, elderly relatives need care and jobs are lost.
+These impacts are compacted by the growing economic and societal effects of climate change, in particular the fall-out from extreme weather events and impact on food and farming in developing countries .
 As the energy sector transitions, it can help lead the move to a more gender-balanced workforce, creating more jobs for women and ensuring a broader set of voices engage on clean energy and climate solutions.

 “The energy sector remains one of the least gender diverse sectors and closing this gender gap will be vital as women are key drivers of innovative and inclusive solutions,” says the International Energy Agency (IEA).
 “A clean energy transition will require innovative solutions and business models to be adopted and greater participation from a diverse talent pool.”

-Howard-Larsen is careful not to attribute her boss’ behaviour to the fact she is a woman, but suggests her ways of working as being different from the tone generally set by corporate CEOs.
+While being careful not to attribute her boss’ behaviour to the fact she is a woman, Howard, she highlights her ways of working as being different from the tone generally set by corporate CEOs.
 “She sets the culture from top,” says Howard-Larsen.
-“Every Monday she sends a motivational message, showing who she is and what her values are.
+“Every Monday she sends us a motivational message, showing who she is and what her values are.
 The call for inclusivity and diversity comes from the top; she wants us to be one of the most diverse companies out there.
 That says a lot.”

-Perhaps more important than focusing solely on a male-female split is a broader need to increase diversity.
+But perhaps more important that focusing on a binery male-female split, is the need more widely to increase diversity across the board.
 “Mentoring and role models are very important,” to bring about such change, says Howard-Larsen.
-“Three years ago on International Women’s Day, one of our younger team members said it was easier to join our team because, as a woman, I was someone she could relate to.
+“Three years ago on International Women’s Day, one of younger team members said it was easier to join our team because, as a woman, I was someone who could relate to.
 Seeing people who look like you, who have the same gender or ethnicity, makes a huge difference.”
 Hence, the importance of diversity.
 White middle-class male CEOs are likely to recruit people to look like them.
 “Look at the reality of who holds the positions of influence in almost all the major companies globally,” says Howard.
 “It is very heavily non-female.
 We all see the world through different lens and we need more than just one view.”

 Megan Arnold grew up in a small country town in Australia.
 She has spent her career working on environmental and energy issues for a variety of organisations from Greenpeace to oil companies.
 “When I started out, I could count the number of women on one hand working in wind in the UK,” says Arnold.
 “The number of women has increased, but wind remains heavily dominated by men.
 For women, the path to get to positions of higher leadership is tough.”